jeremyButtler/alnSeq/README.md

   [https://github.com/mengyao/Complete-Striped-Smith-Waterman-Library](https://github.com/mengyao/Complete-Striped-Smith-Waterman-Library)
   for an very fast striped Waterman Smith aligner.

+This program is dual licensed for MIT and CC0.
+Pick the license which works best for you.

 # Current work

 I know I said I was finished, but I just thought I would